-So as far as we’re concerned, LEGO sets are for everyone who likes to build stuff.
-They help kids develop fine motor skills, boost creativity, hone cooperative play, and, best of all, keep them occupied for hours.
+Human beings are natural builders and problem-solvers, which is why LEGO sets are for everyone, young and old.
+But for kids, LEGO sets also help sharpen fine motor skills, boost analytic and creative thinking, hone cooperative play — and, best of all, keep them occupied for hours.
 Yes, hours.

 And while they’re marketed to girls, the LEGO Friends sets are equally great for boys.
 Because bottom line is, they’re fun for anyone to build.
 The sets are vibrant, colorful, engaging, and very, very popular.
 These are some of the standout sets.

-This 429-piece set is suitable for kids seven and up, and includes two mini figures, plus three interchangeable stage sets, and two backstage areas.
+It's The Voice, Lego-style.
+Kids build a stage and watch as Andrea sings with her toy microphone, plays the toy drums and does magic tricks.
+This 429-piece set is suitable for kids 7 and up, and includes two mini figures, plus three interchangeable stage sets, and two backstage areas.

 Every product on Fatherly is independently selected by our editors, writers, and experts.
 If you click a link on our site and buy something, we may earn an affiliate commission.